gneverov/circuitpython/README.md

 Additionally lwIP supports SLIP network interfaces, and running SLIP over a USB CDC is possibly a more reliable way to get networking over USB.
 However I don't know how to set up a SLIP interface on Windows.

 ## Acknowledgements
-Thanks to the authors of MicroPython and CircuitPython for their awesome projects I was able to build upon.
+Thanks to the authors of MicroPython, CircuitPython, Picolibc, and FreeRTOS for their awesome projects I was able to build upon.